microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/trainingcampaign-get.md

 ### Example 3: Get excluded account targets

-The following example shows how to get excluded account targets (users) for a Training campaign for a tenant.
+The following example shows how to get the excluded account targets (users) for a Training campaign for a tenant.

 #### Request